-1. It was part of a longer-term invasion plan by the Nazis
+1. The battle was part of a longer-term invasion plan by the Nazis

 The Luftwaffe moved inland from this point, focusing its attacks on RAF airfields and communication centres.
 These attacks intensified during the last week of August and the first week of September, by which point Germany believed the RAF to be nearing breaking point.

-As Britain was bracing itself for a German invasion, Prime Minister Winston Churchill made a speech to the House of Commons on 20 August in which he uttered the memorable line: “Never in the field of human conflict was so much owed by so many to so few”.
+As Britain braced for German invasion, Prime Minister Winston Churchill made a speech to the House of Commons on 20 August uttering the memorable line: “Never in the field of human conflict was so much owed by so many to so few”.

 The British pilots who took part in the Battle of Britain have since been referred to as “The Few”.
 However, the RAF was supported by a huge ground crew.
 Riggers, fitters, armourers, and repair and maintenance engineers looked after the aircraft, while factory workers kept aircraft production up.